 45) Do a bank account audit.
 You might think that you’ve made all the savings you possibly can, but you should ensure that you do a regular account audit.
 Look at your subscriptions and regular payments and confirm that you definitely need and can afford each one.

 46) Review your budget.
 If you need to free up some extra cash, then use my free budget planner to see if you can release some additional funds.

 47) Accept help from others and pay it forward.
 If you’re struggling and a friend or family member offers to help, then gracefully accept.
 We all hit rough patches and a helping hand often helps us to get through them quicker.
 If somebody does help you out when things are tight, then be sure to pay it forward when you can.

-These little tweaks can add up and save you some serious cash, but if you need further inspiration, then check out my money section.
+The best ways to save money are often the one you won’t really notice.
+Little tweaks can add up and save you some serious cash.
+If you need further money tips, help with budgeting and inspiration about about making extra cash, then check out my money section.